Pritesh2706/Portfolio-Website/README.md

 # Portfolio-Website
-•Portfolio Website 👨‍💻
+🔵Portfolio Website 👨‍💻

 Welcome to my Portfolio Website!
 This is a personal project designed to showcase my skills and work as a Python Developer and Data Analyst.

-•About
+🔵About

 This portfolio highlights my journey with a clean design, featuring sections for my skills, projects (like the Ninja Fight game), and professional details.
 It’s built to reflect my expertise and provide an engaging experience for visitors.

-•Technologies Used
+🔵Technologies Used

 Languages: HTML, CSS, Python